kamikos/ProxiesRipGen/README.md

-# proxies.rip
+# Proxies.rip Generator
- country selection adn sticky sessions generator
+Allows you to select specific countries for proxies to use Also allows sticy sessions generator